One of Ontario's best places to fish for smallmouth bass

-When I get asked what area of Ontario has some the best smallmouth bass fishing by fans of our series while attending trade shows or via social media, my answer is simple, Algoma Country.
+When I get asked what area of Ontario has some of the best smallmouth bass fishing by the fans of our series while attending trade shows or via social media, my answer is simple Algoma Country.
 It is easily one of the regions I suggest for vacationing anglers and their families.

-Smallmouth bass in the high six to seven pound plus class are caught every year.
+Smallmouth bass in the high 6- to 7-pound-plus class are caught every year.